Louis Lhéritier: Early career

-Lhéritier joined the Navy as a sailor in 1763, serving on the frigate Malicieuse, on Sceptre and Hirondelle the following year, before returning on Malicieuse until 1766.
+Lhéritier joined the French Navy as a sailor in 1763, serving on the frigate Malicieuse, on Sceptre and Hirondelle the following year, before returning on Malicieuse until 1766.
 Promoted to helmsman, he embarked on Union in August 1766, and later on the frigates Légère and Indiscrète.
 Again promoted assistant pilot, he served on the fluyts Gave, Dorothée and Africain.

 From 1770, Lhéritier worked in the merchant marine first as an officer on Bellecombe, Coureur and Concorde, and as third captain on Solide, as ensign on Normande, and as first officer on Ville d'Arkhengelsk from 1776 and 1778.

 War of American Independence

 He returned to the French Navy for the American Revolutionary War at the rank of frigate lieutenant.
 He served on the fluyt Bricole from September to December 1778, the frigate Boudeuse until March 1779, and then joined the Guerrier, on which he was wounded during the Battle of Grenada.
 Between May and October 1780, Lhéritier served on Languedoc, and later on Séraphin and Pivert.

 After the war, Lhéritier returned to the merchant Navy, sailing as an officer on a number of ships before earning his commission as captain on Adolphe in April 1792.